Step 1 : Are you a MIPS-eligible clinician or group?

 Read more about the financial impact of MIPS

-Additionally, the top performing professionals are eligible for bonus reimbursements of 25% in the 2018 performance year and up to 37% for performance year 2020.
+Additionally, the top performing professionals can be eligible for bonus reimbursements of up to 37% for performance year 2021.

 In addition to impacting eligible clinicians financially, MIPS performance has the potential to effect the reputation of eligible clinicians and groups.
 Scores will be publicly posted to Physician Compare as soon as the informal review period closes following the performance year.